 Situation

 Lenders will consider whether you are borrowing as an individual, a company, or a trustee of a trust?
 Lenders allow companies and trustees to borrow but are likely have different lending criteria in place, requiring specific documentation.
 Bear in mind too that not all companies or groups are eligible for home loans.
-Clubs, associations, and limited liability companies (LLCs) cannot be approved for home loans.
+Clubs, associations, and limited liability companies (LLCs) cannot have a home loan eligibility.

 2. Your employment status